rubenwiersma/svbrdf_uncertainty/README.md

 ```
 These scripts estimate material textures for each scene in Stanford ORB, perform relighting (combined ~10-15min), and compute the metrics in the Stanford ORB benchmark (~4min).

+You need to set the path to the dataset in `opt_[sh/mi]_stanford_orb.py` on line 15/16 if you downloaded Stanford ORB to a different directory.

 The benchmark results will be stored in `out/stanford_orb/sh_baseline.json` and `out/stanford_orb/mi_baseline.json`.
 You can format the results for easier readibility to LaTeX using the script `scripts/json_to_latex.py`:
 ```bash
 python scripts/json_to_latex.py out/stanford_orb